Skip to content

 10. Customer lifetime value

-Your Customer Lifetime Value, or CLV, is the revenue generated from a customer over a set period of time.
+Your Customer Lifetime Value, or CLV, is the revenue a customer generates over a set period.

 You want your CLV to be high, so you’ll need to invest in giving your customers more value over time.

-To achieve this goal, you'll need to update and improve your product.
-Try to avoid offering too many discounts, as this will only set you back when achieving sales goals.
+You’ll need to update and improve your product to achieve this goal.
+Avoid offering too many discounts, as this will only set you back when achieving sales goals.

 This will also result in less pressure on net new business because you know these customers will be around for a while.